 The rules are applied in the order you define them.
 The first rule to match will give the result of the wbl search: accept or reject.
 The wbl options are not inherited from the [global] group.
 The wbl search is done before the rbl search.
 If there is a reject rule match for the current mail, the message is automatically rejected.
-If there is a wbl_accept rule match for the current mail, no rbl search is executed.
+If there is a wbl_accept rule match for the current mail, no rbl search is executed and no antispam filtering is executed.
 If no rule is found in the wbl for the current mail, the rbl search is executed (unless you specified use_rbl=no for the corresponding group).